cloudxabide/aws_access_key_rotation/README.md

 ### "Error: Profile not found"
 Check that the profile exists in `~/.aws/credentials` using `keyctl --list`

-### "AWS API Error: AccessDenied"
+### "AWS API Error: AccessDenied" or "InvalidClientTokenId"
 This can happen for several reasons:
 - **Self-rotation**: Ensure the auth profile has permissions to manage its own keys (see Self-Service IAM Policy)
 - **Admin rotation**: Ensure the auth profile has permissions to manage other users' keys (see Admin IAM Policy)
-- **Invalid credentials**: The auth profile credentials may be expired or invalid
+- **Invalid credentials**: The auth profile credentials may be expired, deleted, or invalid
+- **After failed rotation**: If a previous rotation attempt failed, the credentials file may have invalid keys.
+Check `~/.aws/credentials.backup.*` files to restore valid credentials, or manually update the access key in the credentials file

 ### "Error: Could not determine which user owns the target access key"
-When using different auth and target profiles, the script needs to identify which IAM user owns the target access key.
-This requires:
+When using different auth and target profiles, the script tries to identify the IAM user in this order:
+1. Assumes the target profile name matches an IAM username (e.g., `-t john-dev` looks for IAM user `john-dev`)
+2. Searches for which user owns the target profile's access key (requires `iam:ListUsers` permission)

+If both fail, ensure:
+- Your target profile name matches the IAM username, OR
-- The auth profile to have `iam:ListUsers` permission
-- Access to list all users in the account
+- The auth profile has `iam:ListUsers` permission to search all users
-- Or you can specify the username manually with `--user` flag (future enhancement)

 ### "User has maximum number of access keys (2)"
 The script will prompt you to delete the oldest key.
 You can also manually delete an old key in the AWS Console first.